rinajhinjhina/rohanfaiyaz/content/post/context.md

 export default Hello;
 ```

-## And that's it!
+## And there you have it

-We now have a function context-based state management system.
+We now have a fully functioning context-based state management system.
 To summarize the steps needed to create it:

 - We created a store using `React.createContext()`
 - We created a reducer using the `useReducer` hook